agude/agude.github.io/_posts/2024-09-02-steelcase_gesture_review.md

 it's trying to push me out of the chair.
 The curve of the backrest is already aggressive, and the lumbar support makes it more so.
 There is an [entire thread on Reddit][reddit][^reddit] about how the lumbar support ruins the chair.
-I followed [Steelcase's guide to removing the lumbar support][pdf] and it helped a lot (but I still didn't find it comfortable).
+I followed [Steelcase's guide to removing the backrest pad][pdf] to take out the lumbar support and it helped a lot (but I still didn't find it comfortable).
 I would not buy the lumbar support again.

 [reddit]: https://www.reddit.com/r/OfficeChairs/comments/rixars/psa_remove_lumbar_support_from_your_steelcase/
 [pdf]: {{ file_dir }}/steelcase_gesture_back_replacement_guide-939544221revA.pdf